Star Trek: Nemesis: Reception

 Nemesis received negative reviews from critics.
-38% of 173 critics gave the film a positive review on Rotten Tomatoes, and the film has a 51% average rating on Metacritic.
+37% of 171 critics gave the film a positive review on Rotten Tomatoes, and on Metacritic the film has a score of 51 out of 100 based on reviews from 29 critics.
 Theatergoing audiences surveyed by CinemaScore gave the film a grade "A−" on scale of A to F.

 Roger Ebert of the Chicago Sun-Times had mixed feelings about the film, stating: "I'm smiling like a good sport and trying to get with the dialogue ... and gradually it occurs to me that Star Trek is over for me.
 I've been looking at these stories for half a lifetime, and, let's face it, they're out of gas."
 Ebert gave the film two out of four stars.

-Mick LaSalle of the San Francisco Chronicle said that the film is a "rather harebrained story that's relieved to a degree only by some striking visual effects and by Patrick Stewart's outstanding presence as Picard".
-LaSalle complained that Stewart gave "integrity and wry stoicism to Nemesis, but the movie [was] unworthy of him".
+Mick LaSalle of the San Francisco Chronicle said that the film had a "rather harebrained story" befitting a "novelty episode of the TV series".
+While he commended Patrick Stewart for lending the film "integrity and wry stoicism" as Picard, Tom Hardy missed the opportunity to imitate Stewart's voice as if Shinzon was a youthfully pompous "Picard from hell", and thereby diminished both the believability and the entertainment value of the cloning plot line.
 Owen Gleiberman of Entertainment Weekly gave the film a positive review, commenting that the crew "indulge[s] the force of humanity over hardware in a way that George Lucas had forgotten."
 Gleiberman gave the film a "B−".
 Stephen Holden of The New York Times said that the film is a "klutzy affair whose warm, fuzzy heart emits intermittent bleats from the sleeve of its gleaming spacesuit".
 Holden praised the scenes where the Enterprise and the Scimitar ram into each other during the final battle.

 Diana Relke suggested that in the post-9/11 cultural consciousness, the message of an illegitimate political leader launching an unprovoked war might have been a parallel to real events American audiences were not ready to entertain.

 The film was nominated for the Saturn Awards for Best Science Fiction Film and Best Costume but lost to both Minority Report and Star Wars: Episode II – Attack of the Clones, respectively, while Hardy was nominated for Best Supporting Actor but lost out to Andy Serkis for his role in The Lord of the Rings: The Two Towers.

 The movie was not well-loved among the cast, with LeVar Burton and Marina Sirtis speaking unflatteringly of Baird, criticizing him for not watching any episodes of The Next Generation.
 Frakes said that if he himself had directed Nemesis, he would have made the film less villain-centric and given more screen time to the regular Next Generation cast.

-Patrick Stewart later described Nemesis as a "pretty weak" finale for The Next Generation.
+Stewart later described Nemesis as a "pretty weak" finale for The Next Generation.

 Some of the events of the film would later be followed up on in the 2020 television series Star Trek: Picard, set twenty years after the events of Nemesis.